 Level 6 Advanced Professional Diploma in Psychotherapeutic Counselling - Ad Prof Dip PC (2011-2016)

 Advanced Diploma in Equine Facilitated Human Development - Ad Dip EFHD (2013-2016)

 Diploma in Applied Equine Behaviour to Instructorship Level in Ground Skills (2011-2015)

 BSc (hons) Psychology at Sussex University (2008-2011)

 Registered Member of the British Association for Counselling and Psychotherapy (BACP), Member of Standards for Assisted & Facilitated Equine Professionals (SAFE Professionals), Supporting Member of the International Association of Animal Behavior Consultants (IAABC).
-I am a member of the equine behaviour forum.
 I carry professional insurance for the services I offer and I am enhanced DBS checked.

 I continue my professional learning with regular continued professional development (CPD) which includes on-going positive reinforcement training, 6 week IAABC online course Resolving Fear Issues in Horses, 5 week Animal Behaviour and Welfare online course, 8 days overall with Applied Equine Podiatry and I regularly attend conferences and courses covering various aspects of equine behaviour and training and also keep up to date through reading various publications.